mcp-getgather/mcp-getgather/getgather/mcp/tools.md

 These tools are available on the main MCP server (not brand-specific):

-### `poll_auth`
+### `poll_signin`

-Tool for polling the authentication status of a hosted link session.
-Used to check if a user has completed the authentication process for a brand.
-Takes a session ID as input and returns the current authentication status.
+Tool for polling the sign in status of a hosted link session.
+Used to check if a user has completed the login process for a brand.
+Takes a session ID as input and returns the current sign in status.